-Figure 1 presents the weather map on 16 February 2023, indicating that a low-pressure cell was active in the South-Sea of Viet Nam but there was no impact in the LMB.
-Generally, the Mekong region is influent by easterly wind from the Western-north Pacific with troughs over the southern highlands of Viet Nam.
-Under this weather condition, light to moderate rainfall occurred over northern part of the LMB, central Viet Nam, and southern part of the basin.
+Figure 1 presents the weather map on 09 February 2023, indicating that a low-pressure cell was active in the South-Sea of Viet Nam but there was no impact in the LMB.
+Generally, the Mekong region is influent by easterly wind from the Western-north Pacific with the convergence area (low-pressure area) located right on the southern part of the basin.
+Under this weather condition, there is still no rainfall occurred in LMB, except for localized light to moderate rainfall over central part of Lao PDR.